BerkeleyLab/upcxx/INSTALL.md

 If you are uncertain of which NIC is used on a given system, please consult the site-specific documentation or ask the support staff for assistance.
+Another alternative is to pass `--with-ofi-provider=generic`, which requests provider adaptation be performed during runtime startup, at some cost in additional communication overhead.
+This option may be useful for systems with a mix of Slingshot-10 and Slingshot-11 nodes, although all processes in a job still need to be using matching hardware and software (including provider) at runtime.

 On _some_ systems with multiple Slingshot NICs, one will need to add `--with-host-detect=hostname`.
 This option is recommended only when actually